Strong Woman Do Bong Soon Episode 11 & 12 Recap – Lovestruck

 And the kiss!
 Even though we waited for 12 episodes, it was beautifully executed.
 I loved how Min-Hyuk asked Bong-Soon to take a step towards him this time after he had taken the initial step (his confession in episode 10) to bring them together.

 I have to admit that the show feels increasingly like two different stories going on – one a cute, happy rom-com and the other a dark, disturbing mystery with lots of incompetent police officers (sorry, not sorry).
 Basically, the writers wanted to keep the baddie around this long, but there really hasn’t been enough story around him to warrant that.
 I’m crossing my fingers that now that he’s pushed Bong-Soon like this, they’ll finally have their showdown.
 I mean… I think most of us are tired of watching him senselessly beat up, starve and torment his victims!
 Of course, this leads into a major problem… that he knows Bong-Soon’s weakness!
 Be careful, Bong-Soon!

 Dramafever is weekly releasing new episodes of Strong Woman Do Bong Soon on Fridays and Saturdays.

 Photos: Dramafever and JTBC

 Who loved the kiss in this week’s episodes?
-Let me know your thoughts for Strong Woman Do Bong Soon in the comments!Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+Let me know your thoughts for Strong Woman Do Bong Soon in the comments!If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.